tsutterley/gravity-toolkit/doc/source/user_guide/hdf5_stokes.md

 - `TITLE`: description attribute of dataset
 - `REFERENCE`: reference attribute of dataset
 - `CLOBBER`: will overwrite an existing HDF5 file
-- `VERBOSE`: will print to screen the HDF5 structure parameters
 - `DATE`: harmonics have date information